alacritty/alacritty/README.md

 ## Wayland

 Wayland support is available, but not everything works as expected.
-Many people have found a better experience using XWayland which can be achieved launching Alacritty with the `WAYLAND_DISPLAY` environment variable cleared:
+Many people have found a better experience using XWayland which can be achieved by launching Alacritty with the `WAYLAND_DISPLAY` environment variable cleared:

 ```sh
 env WAYLAND_DISPLAY="" alacritty